Tagg, A. The Pic-Nic Survey, Don't Forget the Bubbles, 2018. Available at:

-At Resus at the Harbour 2018 in Sydney we heard from Conor Davis on some of the challenges around paediatric airway management and a few strategies that might lessen the risk of adverse events.
-Every conference covering acute paediatrics has a talk covering airway management (Ed. note – I think it’s in the contract) and DFTB17 and DFTB18 were no different.
+At Resus at the Harbour 2018 in Sydney, we heard from Conor Davis on some of the challenges around paediatric airway management and a few strategies that might lessen the risk of adverse events.
+Every conference covering acute pediatrics has a talk covering airway management (Ed. note – I think it’s in the contract) and DFTB17 and DFTB18 were no different.
 But what is the point of all of these leanings if nothing changes?

 Foy KE, Mew E, Cook TM, Bower J, Knight P, Dean S, Herneman K, Marden B, Kelly FE.
 Paediatric intensive care and neonatal intensive care airway management in the United Kingdom: the PIC‐NIC survey.
 Anaesthesia.
 2018 Aug 15.

 Way back in 2011 the NAP4 report came out.
 If you haven’t read it, you really should.
 This National Audit Project looked at the serious complications of airway management in adults.
-The report recommended that those of us that deal with adult airways should anticipate difficulty, prepare for it, have the equipment to deal with it and have continuous waveform capnography as routine monitoring to help us recognise unanticipated oesophageal intubation amongst other things.
+The report recommended that those of us that deal with adult airways should anticipate difficulty, prepare for it, have the equipment to deal with it and have continuous waveform capnography as routine monitoring to help us recognize unanticipated oesophageal intubation amongst other things.
 Since this report, undetected oesophageal intubation has been declared a ‘Never Event‘ in UK practice and a large number of adult ICUs began to include waveform capnography.
 Adults are just big children so what are those in paediatric and neonatal practice doing?

 The study authors contacted every paediatric (27) and neonatal (143) ICU in the UK and conducted a phone survey between January and October 2016.

 Here is a snapshot of the key results.
 We’ll take a slightly closer look at what they actually mean in a minute.